Baratza Sette 270 Burr Grinder Review

 The final verdict

-The Sette 270W has so many benefits over the more traditional grinders out there; such as lightning-quick grinding speed, great antistatic and user-friendly digital display.
-At the same time, it comes at a very attractive price.
+The Sette 270 models have so many benefits over the more traditional grinders out there; lightning-quick grinding speed, great fluffy grinds, zero retention, and a compact and attractive design.
+And that’s why it’s so popular!